 If you’re looking for the Best Chicken Parmesan recipe, look no further.
 One taste of this tender, moist chicken breast with a deliciously crispy coating, topped with a rich homemade tomato sauce and ooey-gooey melted mozzarella cheese, oven-baked to perfection.

 Chicken Parmesan (also called Chicken Parmigiana) was one of the most popular dishes in my restaurant days.
-Sadly, restaurant chicken parm is often too dry or doesnโt have enough sauce, cheese, or flavor.
+Sadly, restaurant chicken parm is often too dry or doesn’t have enough sauce, cheese, or flavor.

 But I’m going to teach you the secret to making the best chicken parmesan you’ve ever had.
 Just imagine tender, juicy chicken breasts, tomato sauce and melted mozzarella cheese for the perfect chicken parm!

 If you love parm-style deliciousness, my Eggplant Parm and Veal Parm are other delicious choices.
+My delicious Chicken Francaise recipe is a winner too!

 Ingredients to make Chicken Parmesan